-Students at THU are represented by the Ulm Students' Council (VS), who are also happy to help you if you have questions about settling in in your first semester.
+Students at THU are represented by the Ulm Students' Council (VS), who are also happy to help if you have questions about settling in during your first semester.

 It represents students' interests on the various University of Applied Sciences boards.
 The Students' Council is your voice for implementing changes and improvements, and acts as an intermediary between students and the members of the University of Applied Sciences.
 As an enrolled student, you are automatically a member of the Students' Council and are therefore very welcome to get actively involved.
 You can find out more about the VS on the Verfassten Studierendenschaft website, via the VS Moodle course and the Instagram account.

 There are a variety of ways in which you can fund your time at university.
 In addition to financial support, Ulm University of Applied Sciences offers motivated students a range of other funding programs, enabling you to profit from other people's experience in a special network.
 This can be valuable support for your later career.
-You will find the relevant information about the various scholarships, loans and the BAföG grant on the Funding and Mentoring page.
-Special information about financial assistance for students during the crisis is available on the website Financial help for students.
+You will find the relevant information about the various scholarships, loans and the BAföG grant on the Funding and mentoring page.

 Please note: If you haven't yet received your THU-Card by the start of the semester, you can still get your student discount in the canteen (Mensa).
 Just tell the staff there that you're in your first semester, and pay for your food with your EC card.
 (No cash payments!)